andrewchambers/mummipy/README.md

 Preserve your requirements forever!

-bundles a loosely specified python requirements.txt into a tarball.
+Bundles a loosely specified python requirements.txt into a tarball.
-The entombed requirements  with everything bundled with pip hashes.
+The entombed requirements have everything you need for offline reproducible builds.

 # Mummipy file format